 Evangelakia: Entering Grades 9 through 12.

-GOYA is the ministry to junior high and high school grade Orthodox Christian teenagers.
+The Greek Orthodox Youth of America (GOYA) is the ministry for junior high and high school Orthodox Christian teenagers.
 Our efforts lead our young people to experience the Orthodox Faith and to develop a personal relationship with our Lord and Savior, Jesus Christ.
 GOYA also provides a valuable opportunity to develop long-lasting friendships through our faith and culture.

-Some of our activities include: make blankets for Sarah's Hope, paint Believe mugs for cancer patients, sing Christmas carols at Assisted Living facilities, and answer phones during the radiothon for the Johns Hopkins Children's Center.
+Some of our activities include make blankets for Sarah's Hope, painting Believe mugs for cancer patients, singing Christmas carols at Assisted Living facilities, and answering phones during the radiothon for the Johns Hopkins Children's Center.

 The Young Professionals, open to young adults between the ages of 19 and 35, work with other Orthodox Christians from around the United States to learn more about our Orthodox faith.
 Following high school graduation, many young adults disappear from the community and do not return until years later.
 It is our goal to reduce the time young adults do not attend church.